domeepc/ARSandbox/README.md

 **Live control** of contour width, relief strength, sun direction, pause and the whole calibration flow, over the control pipe.

+**Calibration shows what it sees.** Projector alignment switches the display to a straight-down scan of the sand — the live 3D point cloud as a yellow facade, the target cross in white, and the disk the extractor is currently tracking in blue at its measured position, tilt and radius.
+The background is removed for the duration, and a capture whose 12 points are too close to coplanar is rejected rather than silently producing a matrix that fits every tie point but is wrong everywhere else.

+**Calibration survives a restart.** A saved `ProjectorMatrix.dat` is applied automatically on startup — no more remembering `-fpv`.
+Re-measuring the base plane restarts the process automatically too, since the water simulation's grid is sized from it once at startup and cannot be resized in place.

+**Live settings persist**, both in the panel (a restart resends whatever the sliders were last set to) and in the sandbox itself (a new `LiveSettings.cfg`, so a kiosk launch that never opens the panel keeps its tuning too).
+The sea level offset persists the same way, and a **Drain water** button was added.

 Full detail, in Croatian, in [docs/dokumentacija-instalacija-vrui.md](docs/dokumentacija-instalacija-vrui.md).